netxms/netxms-doc/admin/appendix.rst

     - Enable/disable automatic termination of related alarms when data collection item is deleted.
     - true
     - No
+  * - DataCollection.Scheduler.RequireConnectivity
+    - Skip data collection scheduling if communication channel is unavailable.
+      This way rarely collected DCIs will be scheduled right after connection via corresponding communication channel (agent, SNMP, etc) is establised, but without connection DCIs will keep displaying last collected value instead of ``<< ERROR >>``.
+    - false
+    - No
   * - DataCollection.ScriptErrorReportInterval
     - Minimal interval (seconds) between reporting errors in data collection